MicrosoftDocs/cloud-adoption-framework/docs/relocate/index.md

 |3.
 Migrate| Relocate the workload|
 |4.
 Cutover| Direct traffic to new location|

-These steps align to distinct technical actions.
-The following articles detail how you should approach each step, but here’s an overview of each step to get started.
-You should follow the final cutover with an official close to the relocation project.
+The following articles detail how you should approach each step.

 ## Next step